-Scams are on the increase and no matter how savvy you are, anyone can be caught out by a scam.
-According to a report by WhichUK?
-1 in 4 nuisance calls are thought to be scams.
-This is up from just 4% in 2017 with scammers using cheap technology to defraud millions of people.
+Scams are on the increase and no matter how savvy you are, anyone can be caught out.
 Scams come in a variety of forms and with the rise of the Internet, it’s not just the threat of telephone fraud we need to worry about, we have to have our wits about us at all times.
-Cash from chaos is fast becoming the norm with Coronavirus being at the centre of the latest scam.
-The National Fraud Intelligence Bureau has identified double figure reports of Coronavirus related fraud in February with 280 in March and victim losses totalling over £1.1 million pounds.
-A recent survey by TSB also suggests that 42% people believe they have been targeted by some type of Covid-19 scam since the outbreak of the virus.
+Cash from chaos is fast becoming the norm with Coronavirus being at the centre of the most recent.
+The National Fraud Intelligence Bureau has identified double figure reports of Coronavirus related fraud in February 2020 with 280 in March and victim losses totalling over £1.1 million pounds.
+A survey by TSB also suggested that 42% people believed they had been targeted by some type of Covid-19 scam since the outbreak of the virus.

 Latest Coronavirus scams

 The latest scams are all Coronavirus related and include Covid-19 Door to Door and Fake Testing.
 This is in addition to online shopping scams, repatriation flight scams, bogus treatment packages and bogus charity donation requests.

 SCAM 1: Distraction Burglary.
 People working in couples have been knocking on doors gowned up with PPE as health visitors saying they are calling to carry out Coronavirus tests on the residents.
 Whilst one person is distracted with the fake test the other goes round the house to see what items they can take.

 SCAM2: People are calling at homes selling fake Covid-19 test kits for a fee.
 Please do not purchase these, at this time home testing is not available.

 SCAM 3: Emails from HMRC to say that a tax refund is available.

 SCAM 4: Emails seemingly from the government with a gov.uk link advising a fine has been levied for leaving the property under lockdown

 SCAM 5: Calls from financial institutions advising break in mortgage or credit card payments.
 Personal details required to action the offer.